One

 neighboring Harrison Hill rise up in the middle of the

-that insured the survival of the area's earlier geologic history and its distinctiveness.
+the area's earlier geologic history and its

-Some 10,000 years ago, most of the Yakima Valley
+distinctiveness.
+Some 10,000 years ago, most of

-Washington were violently altered throughout the
+of Eastern Washington, were violently altered throughout

-re-routed during these epic floods.
+off and re-routed during these epic floods.

 The rise in